storj/docs/app/learn/concepts/definitions/page.md

     3.  **Uplink** **CLI** A command line interface for uploading and downloading files from the network, managing permissions and sharing, and managing accounts.

 4.  **Satellite** - A peer class and one of the primary components of the Storj network.
 The satellite participates in the node discovery system, caches node address information, stores per-object metadata, maintains storage node reputation, aggregates billing data, pays storage nodes, performs audits and repair, and manages authorization and user accounts.
 Users have accounts on and trust specific Satellites.
 Any user can run their own Satellite, but we expect many users to elect to avoid the operational complexity and create an account on another Satellite hosted by a trusted third party such as Storj Labs, a friend, group, or workplace.
 Storj Labs satellites are operated under the Storj DCS brand.
-This component has a couple of main responsibilities:&#x20;
+This component has a couple of main responsibilities:

-    1.  developer account registration & management,&#x20;
+    1.  developer account registration & management,

-    2. API credential & access management,&#x20;
+    2. API credential & access management,

-    3.  billing & payment,&#x20;
+    3.  billing & payment,

     4.  audit & repair,